Ding Desun

-Ding Desun is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Arrow-hit Tiger", he ranks 79th among the 108 Stars of Destiny and 43rd among the 72 Earthly Fiends.
+Ding Desun is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Arrow-hit Tiger", he ranks 79th among the 108 Heroes and 43rd among the 72 Earthly Fiends.

 Background

-Ding Desun is nicknamed "Arrow-hit Tiger" as his face and body bear multiple scars.
-A good fighter, he uses a forked spear which he sometimes hurls to kill.
-Together with Gong Wang, he is a lieutenant of Zhang Qing, the garrison commandant of Dongchang (東昌府; in present-day Liaocheng, Shandong).
+Ding Desun is nicknamed "Arrow-hit Tiger" because he has multiple scars on his face and body.
+A skilled warrior, he specialises in using a forked spear.
+He and Gong Wang serve as the lieutenants of Zhang Qing, a military officer stationed in Dongchang Prefecture (東昌府; in present-day Liaocheng, Shandong).